Skip to content

 How Template Strings Work

-2. You pass the values using substitute().
+2. You pass in the values using substitute().

 Example: